-Airtable blocks are a beta Pro plan feature, letting you extend the functionality of your bases.
+Airtable blocks are a Pro plan feature, letting you extend the functionality of your bases.
 You can use blocks to bring new information into Airtable, visualize and summarize your records in colorful ways, and even directly integrate your Airtable bases with your favorite apps.

 To quickly get up to speed on blocks, try watching this short video overview, which shows how to add and manage your blocks:

 To add a block to your base, go to your base and click the blocks button in the top right corner to show the blocks panel.

 Next, click the + Add a block button.
 This will bring up the blocks gallery, which you can look through to find the appropriate block for your needs.

 A few things to note about adding blocks: